 The great Buddha of Kamakura

-I still had my JR Pass with me.
-The train pass has been really helpful to me for travelling far without incurring much expenses.
-Nara is pretty far away from Kamakura – but armed with my JR Pass – still not too far away!
+My JR Pass was still active.
+The train pass has been incredibly helpful for travelling to faraway places in Japan without incurring much expenses.
+I stay in Nara, which is almost 500 km away from Kamakura – but armed with my JR Pass – not too far away!

 The ride from Nara to Kamakura

-The weather had been gentle in the last few days, though there was much haze around for any blue skies.
-I left my dorm early in the afternoon and walked all the way to JR Nara Station.
-From Nara Station I took the local line to Kyoto.
+The weather had been gentle in the last week.
+Rains had kept away for most of the time but there was a strong haze around, hiding away any chance of blue skies.
+I left my dorm at about 8 am -ish and walked all the way to JR Nara Station.
+From Nara I took the local Nara line to Kyoto.
 From Kyoto, I boarded the Tokaido-Sanyo Shinkansen to Shin-Yokohama Station.

 From the Shin-Yokohama Station, I had to take the local to Yokohama Station, which is about 4 stops and then to Kamakura Station.
-I had been in the area before, so even though I had to change many trains, I didn’t face any problems on the way.
+I had been in the area before, so even though I had to change a few trains, I didn’t face any problems on the way.

-From Kamakura Station, I caught the Enoden train (a shortened form of the actual Japanese name “Enoshima Dentetsu”) that connects Kamakura to Enoshima and Fujisawa.
+From Kamakura Station, I caught the Enoden train (a shortened form of the actual Japanese name “Enoshima Dentetsu”) that connects Kamakura to Enoshima.
 The train looks more like a tram or a street car.
 You can buy tickets for the train at the ticket vending machine.

-I have a thing for trains and it was incredibly nostalgic boarding one of the oldest train model during this visit to Kamakura.
+I have a thing for trains and it was incredibly nostalgic boarding one of the older train models during this visit to Kamakura.
 It was a Thursday and yet the train was fully occupied.
 I wonder what happens on weekends.

 I got down at Hase Station(pronounced Ha-say) , which is located closest to the Kamakura Daibutsu and Hase-dera.
-It is the most popular station on the Enoden line, and the busiest.
-At any day of the week, you will find a number large tour groups, making their way to the temple.
+Overall, it took me about 4 hrs to finally reach my destination.
+Hase is the most popular station on the Enoden line, and also the busiest.
+At any day of the week, you will find a number large tour groups, making their way to the heritage temple.

 Nio-mon Gate of Kotoku-in

 After a quick walk for about 10 minutes I found myself at the Niomon gate of Kōtoku-in.
-The temple gate holds a plaque inscribed with Kotoku-in’s official name “Daii-san.”
-The gate was moved together with a pair of Nio statues, enshrined inside the gate, from another location and rebuilt in the beginning of the 18th century.
+The temple gate holds a plaque inscribed with Kōtoku-in ’s official name “Daii-san.”
+Originally, the gate was not constructed here.
+It was moved together with the pair of Nio statues, enshrined inside the gate, from another location.
+After the damages from the 1498 earthquake, it was reconstructed in the beginning of the 18th century.

 A few steps inside you can find the ticket office.
 The admission tickets cost ¥600 per person.

-The first structure that you encounter as you enter the inner temple premises is the Chōzuya.
+The first structure that you encounter as you enter the temple premises is the Chōzuya.

 A chōzuya is a Shinto water-filled stone basin for the ceremonial purification rite known as temizu.
 Wooden dippers are usually available to worshipers for washing their hands, mouth and finally the handle of the water ladle to purify themselves before approaching the main Shinto shrine.
-This symbolic purification is normal before worship and all shrines have this facility, as well as many Buddhist temples.
+This symbolic purification is normal before worship and all shrines have this facility.
 After washing my hands, I went forth towards the monumental statue.

 History of Kamakura Daibutsu (大仏)